-1. Requirements for Completing the Full-time MPP Program <First Year> - 42 credits
+Requirements for Completing the Full-time MPP Program First Year> - 42 credits

-MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, Quantitative Methods).

-MPP students must take at least 3 courses from his/her concentration (9 credits).

-MPP students must take at least one course (3 credits) from the MPP/PM concentration, or from the MD concentration of the MPP/ED.

-MPP students must also take two English courses, one from basic level and one from advanced level.
-English courses will be counted towards graduation requirement credits for up to 6 credits.

-International students must take the Korean Language and Culture I course.
-The Korean Language and Culture I course will be counted toward graduation requirement credits.

-MPP students must apply online to declare their concentrations through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed or currently being taken is above 39 (above 36 for GMP students).
-Students are allowed to declare a maximum of 2 concentrations.
-If MPP students wish to declare concentrations from both the MPP and a different program, students must take the core and concentration courses in both programs.
+- 1 MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, and Quantitative Methods). - Seoul G20 Global Leader's Program students must take Analysis of Market and Public Policy, and Korean Economic Development instead of Quantitative Methods as core courses. - 2 MPP students must take at least 3 courses from his/her concentration (9 credits). - \\ One of the advanced analytic courses (Ph.D.
+Courses, Law & Economics, Advanced Quantitative Methods, Analysis of Policymaking Process, etc.) can be counted as a concentration course (maximum 3 credits). - 3 MPP students must also take two English courses, one from basic level and one from advanced level.
+English courses will be counted towards graduation requirement credits for up to 6 credits. - 4 International students must take Korean Language and Culture I. This course will be counted toward graduation requirement credits. - 5 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 3rd semester and submit the first draft paper in the seminar.
+Students who plan to do an SRP must take one more elective course. - \\ MPP students must apply online to declare their concentrations through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed or currently being taken is above 39 (above 36 for GMP students).
+MPP students are allowed to declare a maximum of 2 concentrations.

-Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 3rd semester and submit the first draft paper in the seminar.
-Students who plan to do a SRP must take one more elective course.

-<Second Year>

-In the 4th semester of the second year, at least 3 credits must be completed by one of the following: submitting a final thesis, a final report for the capstone project, or one SRP (3 credits each) by the 4th week.
+$\ \ \,$ In the $4^{th}$ semester of the second year, at least 3 credits must be completed e.g.) An MPP student must complete the following requirements to complete the GF concentration.

-After completing 45 graduation requirement credits or more including their research project, they must apply online for graduation eligibility review through the KDI School website during the 4th and 5th week of each semester.
+- by submitting one of the following by the 3rd week: a final thesis, a final report for the capstone project, or one SRP (3 credits each). - \\ After completing 45 graduation requirement credits or more including the research project, MPP students must apply online for graduation eligibility review through the KDI School website from the 3rd to 5th week of each semester.